-5. Within 30 seconds, press the driver's door lock switch
+5. Within 30 seconds, press the driver's door lock switch in the LOCK direction.

-- 6. A single chime will be heard to indicate the feature has been disabled. - 7.
-To reactivate this feature, repeat the above steps. - 8.
-If a chime is not heard, the program mode was canceled before the feature could be disabled.
+6. A single chime will be heard to indicate the feature has been disabled.

+7. To reactivate this feature, repeat the above steps.

+8. If a chime is not heard, the program mode was canceled before the feature could be disabled.
 If necessary, repeat the previous procedure.